markabrennan/data_modeling_with_postgres/README.md

 However, for user data, we enrich our "ON CONFLICT" directive with a "DO UPDATE SET level = EXCLUDED.level" statement, which allows us to capture changes to a user's level (e.g., transitions from "free" to "paid").

-Minimal cleaning was done on the raw data - the data was generall quite clean -  other than ensuring the fields were available, and logging exceptions if not.
+Minimal cleaning was done on the raw data - the data was generally quite clean -  other than ensuring the fields were available, and logging exceptions if not.
 However, for song titles and artist names that contained embedded apostrophes, I used regex substitution to escape the apostrophe for the insert statements, which thereby preserves the original names.